Horizon-LEAD/irtx-jsprit/README.md

 **Baseline 2022**

-Note that the scenarios from the parcel generation connector should be located in `/irtx-parcels-to-jsprit/output` in this example.
+Note that the output from the parcel generation connector should be located in `/irtx-parcels-to-jsprit/output` in this example.

 ```bash